Fractures

 ORTHOPAEDICS & SPORTS MEDICINE LOCATED IN TOMBALL, KINGWOOD, & THE WOODLANDS, TX

 You have more than 200 bones in your body, ranging from the large bones like your femur (thigh bone) to the little bones in your feet.
-Any of these bones could break under enough pressure, but if you suffer a fracture, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, can help.
+Any of these bones could break under enough pressure, but if you suffer a fracture, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball, Conroe, and The Woodlands, Texas, can help.
 Dr. Blackwell is a highly skilled orthopaedic and sports medicine specialist who has considerable expertise in treating fractures, so call the Center for Orthopaedics and Sports Medicine today or request an appointment using the online booking tool.

 Fractures Q & A